AlexTISYoung/snipar/docs/output files.rst

     'direct_log10_P'
         The negative log10 P-value for a non-zero direct effect

-The following columns will not be included if '--fit_sib' or '--robust' is used:
+The following columns will not be included if '--fit_sib', '--fit_sib' or '--robust' is used:

     'paternal_N'
         The effective sample size for estimation of the paternal non-transmitted coefficient (NTC)